Indiana H.S. softball coach orchestrated murder of ex-fiancé with the help of former player, says prosecutor

 Wes Schemenaur: You know, it's speculation. … She had a lot of animosity towards Shea as evidenced by what she said in her interview about him. …

-SHELBY HIESTAND (interview with detectives): … I do not want her to be with him at all.
+SHELBY HIESTAND (to detectives): … I do not want her to be with him at all.

 Wes Schemenaur: And she was very angry at Shea over his attempts to interfere with — or — or insert himself into the daughter's life.
 And so, um, you know, I think that that sort of fed into that maybe power dynamic with E.J. …